saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 pjdfs_test_case!(permission, { test: test_ctime });
 ```

-Now, the assertions are grouped inside a function, which provides an isolation to eventually filter tests or running those in parallel.
+Now, the assertions are grouped inside a test function,
+which provides an isolation to eventually filter tests or running those in parallel.
 Also, thanks to `TestContext`, the created files are automatically removed after the test finishes.

 ### Debug